Lake Tahoe In The Summer: 10 Adventurous Things To Do

 Stateline Fire Lookout in Kings Beach is a short hike that offers stunning views overlooking Crystal Bay and the north shore.
 The hike gets its name from an old fire lookout tower from the 1930s.
-There are also several educational plaques with facts about Lake Tahoe and its logging history (if your into that sort of thing).
+There are numerous educational plaques with facts about Lake Tahoe and its logging history (if you're into that sort of thing).
 Stateline Fire Lookout also happens to be one of my favorite spots to catch the sunset over Lake Tahoe.

 There you have it!
 10 adventurous things to do in Lake Tahoe in the summertime.
 I hope you enjoyed this list and found it helpful!
 I know I’ve left quite a few activities off the list, so let me know what I missed in the comments!